vajmarch/eidolon-health-assistant/README.md

 # Eidolon S3 Rag Recipe

-In this recipe we have created a RAG chatbot powered by documents living in s3
+In this recipe we have created a RAG chatbot powered by documents living in s3.

-In this particular example, the documents are parsed and embedded on the fly.
-This is valuable if you have a small body of data that may change frequently.
+The documents are parsed and embedded on the fly which is valuable if you have a small body of data that may change frequently.
 To process a large body of data, you will want to set up an ingestion pipeline.

 ## Core Concepts